wbcsd/data-exchange-protocol/decisions/backlog/0022-oauth-token-endpoint.md

 ### Technical Specification

-The ADR results in only a minor change to the Technical Specifications.
+The ADR results a minor change to the Technical Specifications.
 That is:

 #### 6.5.1.
 Request Syntax (HTTP/1.1)